-The culmination of The Edge Prize invited the Edgewalkers to create short videos of their work, for which the most impactful, innovative, and inspiring were awarded, by a vote of the Edgewalkers, and the Edge Prize team, prize money.
+The culmination of The Edge Prize invited our Edgewalkers to create short videos and written descriptions of their work, for which the most impactful, innovative, and inspiring were awarded, by a vote of the Edgewalkers, mentors, and the Edge Prize team, prize money.

 The awards include the “Edge Prize”, a grand prize of $20,000 USD, and ten additional $5,000 prizes in specific categories of regenerative work.
 Beyond this, the Edgewalkers also collaboratively allocated amongst themselves a shared pool of $20,000.
 Additionally, there were Special Honorees for each prize category, who will be receiving ongoing recognition and support.

 By sharing these videos in public, we are building an open-source library of “what’s working” to help scale and accelerate regenerative practices in Salmon Nation and beyond.

 These three criteria (at right) were used to choose prize winners and special honorees.